d3zd3z/zephyr/doc/contribute/security.rst

 - complete mediation (every access that might be limited must be checked for authority and be non-bypassable)

+.. todo: Explain better the constraints of embedded devices, and that we typically do edge detection, not at each function.
+Perhaps relate this to input validation below.

 - open design (security mechanisms should not depend on attacker ignorance of its design, but instead on more easily protected and